delta-io/delta/kernel/USER_GUIDE.md

 Now you should be able to read the Delta table correctly.

 ## Migration guide
 Kernel APIs are still evolving and new features are being added.
-Delta authors try to make the API changes backward compatible as much as they can with each new release, but sometimes it is hard to maintain the backward compatibility for a project that is evolving rapidly.
+Kernel authors try to make the API changes backward compatible as much as they can with each new release, but sometimes it is hard to maintain the backward compatibility for a project that is evolving rapidly.

 This section provides guidance on how to migrate your connector to the latest version of Delta Kernel.
 With each new release the [examples](https://github.com/delta-io/delta/tree/master/kernel/examples) are kept up-to-date with the latest API changes.
 You can refer to the examples to understand how to use the new APIs.